 In actual fact, the Star of David relates to the mind and healing!
 The two triangles represent the male and female parts of the brain, the left and right membranes that dictate how we think, act and perceive.

-The right side of the brain is our feminine personality where we mostly feel emotion, creativity and nurturing.
+The right side of the brain is thought to be the feminine side because it mostly deals with emotions, creativity and nurturing.
 The left side of the brain is analytical, logical and active.

 It is important to balance the two sides of your brain in order to intertwine the mind with the body and soul.
 They are interconnected.
 This is another example of how the Christian Church emit crucial pieces of information that disfigure the mind with the body and soul.
 We have seen that before in the Holy Trinity!